jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 #### How would you explain the two modes (double peak)?

 ## Per base N content
-Some sequencer technologies would produce an N
+Some sequencer technologies would produce an N when it cannot define which of the four bases it has confidence on based on the phenogram.
+Illumina does not produce this, and therefore the plot should be flat and the module should always pass.

+From FastQC documentation:

 ## Sequence Length Distribution